tomvanbraeckel/yamcs.github.com/docs/studio/Widgets.md

 </table>

 ### Catalogue
 We limit ourselves to just listing the default widgets.
 Their runtime behaviour should be fairly straightforward.
-The various properties are detailed in [Widget Properties](/docs/studio/Widget_Properties/), when we address the OPI Editor.
+The various properties are detailed when we address the [OPI Editor](/docs/studio/Editing_Displays/).

 #### Graphics